knmac/LCDC_release/README.md

 ./scripts/50_salads/resnet_motionconstraint/train_nomotion_g0.sh $GPU_ID
 ```

+Results are stored in `logs/` directory.
 You can use TensorBoard to visualize training and testing processes, *e.g.*
 ```bash
 tensorboard --logdir [path/to/log/dir] --port [your/choice/of/port]
 ```